Multiple Choice Learning of Low-Rank Adapters for Language Modeling

 \section{Related Work}

-\textbf{Multiple Choice Learning to predict diverse and plausible outputs.} Multiple Choice Learning \cite{guzman2012multiple, lee2016stochastic} is a training paradigm that minimizes the \textit{oracle} or \textit{winner-takes-all} loss across a set of models, encouraging specialization \cite{rupprecht2017learning, letzelter2024winner}.
-While it has been noted that the collapse issue needs to be addressed with care \cite{rupprecht2017learning, amcl}, MCL has demonstrated broad applicability across machine learning tasks \cite{lee2017confident, seo2020trajectory, garcia2021distillation}, typically using a shared backbone and multiple projection heads.
-However, using multiple heads may be impractical in large language models.
-Mixture-of-Experts~\cite{jacobs1991adaptive, shazeer2017outrageously} can be an effective strategy to manage computational costs in this case.
-However, as primarily thought for model scalability and not diversity, only a small subset of experts are active at each forward pass via routing, making them incompatible with MCL, while still suffering from knowledge redundancy in the experts \cite{jiang2024mixtral}.
-To the best of our knowledge, we are the first to adapt MCL to the setup of language modeling with next-token prediction, specifically, using internal models instantiated via multiple LoRA \cite{hu2022lora}.
+\textbf{MCL to predict diverse and plausible outputs.} MCL \citep{guzman2012multiple, lee2016stochastic} is a training paradigm that minimizes the WTA loss across a set of models, encouraging specialization \citep{rupprecht2017learning, letzelter2024winner}.
+While the collapse issue needs to be addressed \citep{rupprecht2017learning, amcl}, MCL has demonstrated broad applicability across tasks \citep{lee2017confident, seo2020trajectory, garcia2021distillation}, typically using a shared backbone and multiple heads.
+However, using multiple heads may be impractical in LLMs.
+Mixture-of-Experts (MoE) \citep{jacobs1991adaptive, shazeer2017outrageously} offers an alternative for managing computational costs, since only a subset of experts is active at each forward pass.
+In LLMs, however, MoE has primarily been used to improve scalability rather than to encourage diversity, and suffers from redundancy among experts \citep{jiang2024mixtral}.
+While MoE can be adapted to the LoRA setting \cite{wumixture, li2024mixlora}, there is no clear consensus on the degree of specialization achieved.
+To our knowledge, this work is the first to adapt MCL to next-token language modeling using multiple LoRA modules.